Dabvexx/DabVexx.github.io/_posts/2025-4-15-project-vexxed-renderer.md

 # Project overview

 This project is 3D renderer in C++ and OpenGL that renders a skybox and glTF model files through a custom importer.
-You can move the camera wherever you want to view the models from all angels, as well as shaders like vertex normals shaders.
+You can move the camera wherever you want to view the models from all angels, as well as use included shaders like vertex normals shaders and outline / stencil shaders.

 ---

-# Reason for the project
+# Reason for choosing this project

 I was inspired by Victor Gordon to make my own 3D renderer as a way to learn C++ and OpenGL.
 I wanted to expand my programming skills as I spent most of my time working with C# and wanted to learn other C languages.
 This has also inspired me to try making a program in rust to see which one I like the feel of better.